Understanding Your International Competence

 Describing Your International Background in Job Applications

-As an international expert or a Finn who has lived abroad, you bring, for example:
+As an international talent you bring, for example:

-At the same time, you need to understand that experience gained abroad may not always be clear to an employer.
-It needs to be explained, made concrete, and described in a way that relates directly to the skills required for the job.
-It is important to communicate your experiences clearly and show how your background and competences will benefit the employer.
+However, experience gained abroad is not always immediately clear to an employer.
+You need to explain it, make it concrete, and link it directly to the competences required in the role.
+Show clearly how your background and skills will benefit the employer.

 Think about situations where you have, for example: